maartenvn/Website/src/content/blog/welcome.md

     width: full
 ---

 I have been postphoning a personal website for years in favor of other projects, but I finally found the time to create it.
-I hope you find the finishing result as stunning as I hope you do.
+I hope you find the finished result as stunning as I do.

 ## The stack